Avik9/Sequitur-Algorithm/README.md

 $ bin/sequitur -c -b 100 < testfile | od -t x1 | less
 ```

-## Testing Your Program
+## Testing The Program

-Pipes can be used to test your program by compressing a file and immediately
+Pipes can be used to test the program by compressing a file and immediately
 decompressing it:

 ```